 In order for Eligible Entities to obtain candidate LTCRs and/or ARRs, SPP must first verify existing transmission service entitlements, including transmission service entitlements which have been renewed in accordance with rollover rights since their initial term.
 In order to qualify for candidate LTCRs, an Eligible Entity’s firm transmission service must contain rollover rights and must span the entire allocation year.
 In order to qualify for candidate ARRs in a particular month and/or season, an Eligible Entity’s transmission service must span the entire monthly or seasonal period within the applicable allocation year.
-For Transmission Service with rollover rights whose deadline for providing notice of rollover occurs after the annual ARR verification but before June 1, the Transmission Provider shall assume that the rollover will occur and shall consider the Transmission Service entitlement to span the entire allocation year, provided, however, that, if rollover rights for such Transmission Service are not exercised by the applicable deadline, any ARRs associated with such Transmission Service shall revert to the Transmission Provider effective on the date such Transmission Service terminates.
+For Transmission Service with rollover rights whose deadline for providing notice of rollover occurs after the annual LTCR/ARR verification but before June 1, the Transmission Provider shall assume that the rollover will occur and shall consider the Transmission Service entitlement to span the entire allocation year, provided, however, that, if rollover rights for such Transmission Service are not exercised by the applicable deadline, any ARRs, TCRs, or LTCRs associated with such Transmission Service shall revert to the Transmission Provider effective on the date such Transmission Service terminates.
 SPP will verify each Eligible Entity's existing transmission service entitlements as follows:

 For Eligible Entities taking Network Integration Transmission Service (NITS) and/or Firm Point-To-Point Transmission Service (FPTP) under the SPP Tariff: